 The main character’s description of the Sweet Potato Queens is such an embarrassment to the educated Southern woman.
 We have enough trouble with people outside the South thinking we are dumb and uneducated, as it is.
 We don’t need another Southern woman (even in jest) perpetuating that stereotype.
 Even after reading so little of this book, I felt the need to tell my book club friends, who are from all over the United States, that we are not like this.

 Browne did have some good comments about her series, such as:

 “Do whatever makes your heart ‘sing,’ and the money will follow.”“You don’t get too old to play.
 I believe you get old when you quit doing it.”
 (In this case, I think “doing it” meant playing, having fun.)“I have no illusions about my work.
 They are funny books, but they aren’t literature.
 If you don’t laugh out loud, I will personally send you money back.”

 After reading that last comment, I immediately thought, “Oh, I definitely want my money back.”
 Then I remembered I had not bought the book — thank goodness.

-The most telling thing is that before our book club meeting, one of the members sent out an e-mail asking what we thought of the book.
-My reply was short and to the point: “Not much.”
+Before our club meeting, one of the members sent out an e-mail asking what we thought of the book.
+My reply was short and to the point: I wrote, “Not much.”
 The next time I saw her she said my reply was the nicest response she received.
 Enough said?